THE 9TH ANNUAL INDIGENOUS VOICES AWARDS is now open!

 —Daniel Heath Justice (Cherokee), professor, author and IVAs champion

-The Indigenous Voices Awards acknowledge generous support from the Canada Council for the Arts, Penguin Random House Canada, Scholastic Canada, and the Pamela Dillon & Family Gift Fund, In addition, the IVAs co-chairs gratefully acknowledge support from Douglas & McIntyre for its donation of a portion of its sales of Richard Wagamese’s What Comes From Spirit and royalties from the republished Days of Augusta, by Mary Augusta Tappage Evans.
-The co-chairs also thank the countless supporters who have donated to the IVAs crowd-sourced fund over the years.
-Further donations are always welcome and deeply appreciated: please visit IndigenousVoicesAwards.org for more information.
+The Indigenous Voices Awards is grateful to acknowledge support from Canada Council for the Arts.
+The IVAs has also received generous support from Scholastic Canada, the Writers’ Trust of Canada, the Centre for Equitable Library Access (CELA), Penguin Random House Canada and the Pamela Dillon & Family Gift Fund .
+In addition, the IVAs co-chairs gratefully acknowledge support from Douglas & McIntyre for its donation of a portion of its sales of Richard Wagamese’s What Comes From Spirit and royalties from the republished version of Days of Augusta, by Mary Augusta Tappage Evans.
+The IVAs co-chairs also thank the countless supporters who have donated to the IVAs crowd-sourced fund over the years.

 Connect and Share: